 - European banks (Moving to dislike status due to a second round of lock-downs in many key eurozone countries; additionally, negative interest rates in Europe are very hard on bank profitability.) - Most municipal bonds (Both intermediate-term and long-term muni bonds have had big rallies with the Fed entering the market, rewarding those who followed our buy recommendation earlier.
 We are now moving munis to dislike due to our longer-term inflation concerns and also as a result of the present paltry yields.) - US dollar (The dollar has been weak lately so a less bearish stance is appropriate.
-However, its long-term outlook appears very challenging and it remains overvalued versus many currencies, especially those in Asia.) - Many semi-conductor tech stocks (We do have a number of semi holdings for Evergreen client; however, these were typically acquired far lower than where they trade today and, overall, this space appears generally over-valued with a few exceptions.) - Mid-cap growth - Floating rate bank loans (This refers to the junk variety; spreading bankruptcies and a big price recovery push this asset class back down into the dislike category.) - Lower-rated junk bonds - Green energy stocks (Note, this refers to equities not the Renewable Yield Cos; most of the former have truly gone ballistic.) - SPACs (Special Purpose Acquisition Companies, which are structured to greatly favor insiders and disadvantage retail investors.) - Most new issues (The IPO market is as frothy as I've seen it other than the giddiest days of the dot.com era.)
+However, its long-term outlook appears very challenging and it remains materially overvalued.) - Many semi-conductor tech stocks (We do have a number of semi holdings for Evergreen client; however, these were typically acquired far lower than where they trade today and, overall, this space appears generally over-valued with a few exceptions.) - Mid-cap growth - Floating rate bank loans (This refers to the junk variety; spreading bankruptcies and a big price recovery push this asset class back down into the dislike category.) - Lower-rated junk bonds - Green energy stocks (Note, this refers to equities not the Renewable Yield Cos; most of the former have truly gone ballistic.) - SPACs (Special Purpose Acquisition Companies, which are structured to greatly favor insiders and disadvantage retail investors.) - Most new issues (The IPO market is as frothy as I've seen it other than the giddiest days of the dot.com era.)

 DISCLOSURE: This material has been prepared or is distributed solely for informational purposes only and is not a solicitation or an offer to buy any security or instrument or to participate in any trading strategy.
 Any opinions, recommendations, and assumptions included in this presentation are based upon current market conditions, reflect our judgment as of the date of this presentation, and are subject to change.
 Past performance is no guarantee of future results.
 All investments involve risk including the loss of principal.
-All material presented is compiled from sources believed to be reliable, but accuracy cannot be guaranteed and Evergreen makes no representation as to its accuracy or completeness.
-Securities highlighted or discussed in this communication are mentioned for illustrative purposes only and are not a recommendation for these securities.
+All material presented is compiled from sources believed to be reliable, but accuracy cannot be guaranteed and Evergreen makes no representation are mentioned for illustrative purposes only and are not a recommendation for these securities.
 Evergreen actively manages client portfolios and securities discussed in this communication may or may not be held in such portfolios at any given time.